Elvis Was Not a Mentalist

 (34)

 PB, according to Anthony, was supposedly "in agony" even after realizing Nirvikalpa.
-How could that be if he had thus 'tracked the ego down to its lair' and had his egoism slain once and for all?
+How could that be if he had thus 'tracked the ego down to its lair' and had his egoism slain?
 There must be more to this picture, therefore, than at first appears.
 In Nirvikalpa the ego may be dealt a "knock-out blow", but in most instances it is revived and gets up from the mat, hopefully a bit more sober, but still active and not understood fully.
+More over, it is not necessary to experience Nirvikalpa samadhi.
+As you are a conscious entity, you can realize what you are without falling into a deep state of trance; that is just the traditional Indian way.

-What about the experience of perceiving that the world is like a dream?
-Many have had this experience, but miss recognizing it as a taste of mentalism while they await the achievement of trance, nirvikalpa, sahaj, etc, which is unfortunate, as most of us westerners are never going to get nirvikalpa, short of dying!
-But is that glimpse or vision the reality, and the fruit of mentalism?
+Okay, what about the experience of perceiving that the world is like a dream?
+Many have had this experience, but miss recognizing it as a taste of mentalism while they await the achievement of trance, nirvikalpa, sahaj, etc, which is unfortunate, as most of us westerners are never going to get nirvikalpa anyway, short of dying!
+But is that glimpse or vision of the dream-like nature of the world the reality, and the fruit of mentalism?
 Anthony says no, but it is still good and should not be overlooked:

 This remark, as all remarks, is paradoxical, as there is no "you" to get closer to reality.
 Any "you" dissolves in reality, and never really existed in the first place!
+Yet something mysteriously remains.
 Nevertheless, recognizing the limits of our language, this is somewhat similar in nature, albeit at a lesser degree, to a comment by Ramana on the nature of visions attained through deep concentration:

 Thus seeing the world as a dream is akin to being in the Winess state.
 Yet there is one more stroke to go, as it were, one more apparent veil to be lifted, before Reality or the non-dual Self dawns.